 Currently you can place money in your online lottery account via:

 - PA Lottery Play+ card

-Currently withdrawals are only allowed via ACH/eCheck, PayPal, or PA Lottery Play+ card.
+Withdrawals are limited to ACH/eCheck, PayPal, or PA Lottery Play+ cards.
 Minimum amount allowed for withdrawing is $10.
 Maximums vary by method.

 iLottery’s advantages over scratch-offs

 While many instant win games appear designed to exactly mimic standard scratch-off tickets digitally, there are several key differences to set them apart.